 One of the shorter rides is Periwinkle way.
-Periwinkle from the Lighthouse beach to Tarpon bay Road is approximately a 4.4 mile ride and along this path are many restaurants and shopping plaza including shopping and dining the Tahitian Gardens, Periwinkle Place, Jerry’s shopping center and many small, local businesses specializing in charming treasures unique to the island.
+Periwinkle from the Lighthouse beach to Tarpon bay Road is approximately a 4.4 mile ride and along this path there are many restaurants and shopping plazas including Tahitian Gardens, Periwinkle Place, Jerry’s shopping center, and many small, local businesses specializing in charming treasures unique to the island.

 For the most enthusiastic cyclist, the ride from the Lighthouse Beach Park on Sanibel to Captiva island is 13 miles.
-There are many things to see along the way including the Shell Museum, the J.N.
-“Ding” Darling Wildlife Refuge and Bowman’s beach among them.
+There are many things to see along the way including the Bailey-Matthews Shell Museum, the J.N.
+“Ding” Darling Wildlife Refuge, and Bowman’s beach.
 It is important to note that once you are on Captiva, there are no more bike paths and cyclists will be sharing the road with general traffic.

 Other places to explore are Gulfside City Park beach which is on Algiers Road.
-Gulfside City Park is more centrally located on Periwinkle Way.
-Tarpon Bay Beach, Bowman’s Beach, the Lighthouse Beach Park, the Sanibel Historical Village and Middle Gulf Drive.
+Tarpon Bay Beach, the Lighthouse Beach Park, the Sanibel Historical Village on Dunlop Road, and also, check out Middle Gulf Drive.